9000 STEPS – Joanne Leighton/WLDN

 DATE & PLACE

-Six dancers whirl themselves on a surface of 1 tonne of salt, 1 tonne of soil or 1 tonne of sand.
+Six dancers whirl themselves on a surface of 2 tonnes of salt, 2 tonnes of soil or 2 tonnes of sand.
 Playful and joyful in a sublime unification of precision and chaos.
 An endless number of circles, curves and spirals are formed, blurred and dissolved with the bodies of the dancers and leave an imprint in the porous terrain.
 A volatile, vibrant imagery, which Beuys, Pollock and Long would have loved.

 Like a hypnotic ceremony of geometric shapes and Fibonacci numbers, 9000 Steps is based on the art of walking – as a daily event and as a source of an infinite number of interpretations.
 Steve Reich’s “Drumming”, the pioneer work of minimalist music from 1971, is with its inciting rhythmic vibrations the constant background for the movements.
 The dancers’ meditative formations reflect the repetitive rhythms and fade away into a landscape of shadow, contrast, sound and repercussion.

 This magic and seductive ritual manifests itself at dawn and dusk at three different places of widely different nature, which choreographer Joanne Leighton has fallen in love with – each with reference to salt, soil and sand.
 On a beach with endless horizon, on an undiscovered grassland far from the city, and at a classical viewpoint in the heart of the city.
 While the morning sun with its sharp white rays evaporates the darkness of the night, or when the evening sun is dissolved into orange-golden shadow plays in a colourless twilight, new relations develop between bodies and landscape.